danfuzz/bayou/doc/coding-conventions.md

     the strings of the previous example would be stored in static variables named `BAKE_CAKE` and `EAT_CAKE` respectively.

-* The preferred way to define static constants is via a static getter function, e.g.:
+* The preferred way to define static constants is via static getter functions, e.g.:

   ```javascript